 When it comes to leather jackets, the ACNE Studios biker is the dream, but we also recommend this Mango iteration as a high street alternative.

-White shirts aren't just for work, as they will slot into your beach and weekend wardrobes too.
+White shirts aren't just for work, as they will slot into your weekend wardrobes too.

 A pair of tan leather sandals are a wardrobe classic—whether you go for Hermès Orans or a Zara equivalent.